Cottage Grove carries on despite COVID-19 | RiverTowns

 “There’s only so much you can do in the house and the yard,” Owen said.

-Tuesday, Josh Ecker wiped down surfaces inside the shuttle bus he drives for DART, a Hastings nonprofit that takes Cottage Grove seniors to local supermarkets and health clinics.
+Tuesday, Jason Ecker wiped down surfaces inside the shuttle bus he drives for DART, a Hastings nonprofit that takes Cottage Grove seniors to local supermarkets and health clinics.

 “You have to do this after every ride,” he said.